-Our future results and liquidity are substantially dependent upon performance by Chevron and Total, each of which has entered into a TUA with SPLNG and agreed to pay SPLNG approximately \$125 million annually, and on the performance, upon satisfaction of the conditions precedent to payment thereunder, by six third-party customers that have entered into SPAs with SPL and agreed to pay SPL an aggregate of \$2.9 billion annually in fixed fees.
-We are dependent on each customer's continued willingness and ability to perform its obligations under its SPA.
-We are exposed to the credit risk of any guarantor of these customers' obligations under their respective TUA or SPA in the event that we must seek recourse under a guaranty.
-If any customer fails to perform its obligations under its TUA or SPA, our business, contracts, financial condition, operating results, cash flow, liquidity and prospects could be materially and adversely affected, even if we were ultimately successful in seeking damages from that customer or its guarantor for a breach of the TUA or SPA.
+Our future results and liquidity are substantially dependent upon performance by our customers to make the payments under long-term contracts.
+As of December 31, 2018, SPL had SPAs with seven third-party customers and SPLNG had TUAs with two third-party customers.
+We are dependent on each customer's continued willingness and ability to perform its obligations under the SPA or TUA.
+We are exposed to the credit risk of any guarantor of these customers' obligations under their respective agreements in the event that we must seek recourse under a guaranty.
+If any customer fails to perform its obligations under the SPA or TUA, our business, contracts, financial condition, operating results, cash flow, liquidity and prospects could be materially and adversely affected, even if we were ultimately successful in seeking damages from that customer or its guarantor for a breach of the agreement.